Claudette Carter, graduated from Widener University and enjoys focusing on her love for God as well as the positive things in life.

 A Devastated Family Seeks Justice for Their Loved One

-A sixteen year old by the name of Alexander McClay Williams, was placed in the electric chair.
-His one hundred twenty five pound body was so diminutive that something was placed underneath Alexander, in order for the execution officers to carry out this unjust electrocution.
+A 16-year-old by the name of Alexander McClay Williams was placed in the electric chair.
+His 125-pound body was so diminutive that something was placed underneath Alexander in order for the execution officers to carry out this unjust electrocution.
 Tears flowed down Williams' face as a hood was placed over his head.
-Alexander, was somewhat mentally challenged so he did not fully comprehend, why he was being put to death.
-Suddenly, more than two thousand volts of electricity pummeled the body of Alexander on June 8th, 1931.
+Alexander was somewhat mentally challenged, so he did not fully comprehend why he was being put to death.
+Suddenly, more than 2,000 volts of electricity pummeled the body of Alexander on June 8th, 1931.

-Alexander McClay Williams, was sent to Glen Mills reform school, after being accused of setting a barn on fire.
+Alexander McClay Williams was sent to Glen Mills reform school after being accused of setting a barn on fire.
 Alexander was supposed to serve four years at this facility for juvenile delinquents.
-During his sentence a Caucasian woman by the name of Vida Robare, was murdered at this location.
-She was brutally stabbed forty seven times with an ice pick.
-Many people including the victim's family, acknowledged that this was a crime of passion.
-Fred Robare, husband of the Vida, was the obvious suspect.
+During his sentence, a Caucasian woman by the name of Vida Robare was murdered at this location.
+She was brutally stabbed 47 times with an ice pick.
+Many people, including the victim's family, acknowledged that this was a crime of passion.
+Fred Robare, the husband of the Vida, was the obvious suspect.

 Toward the end of the interview with Chris O'Connell, Lemon emphatically acknowledged that unless justice was served regarding the declaration of Alexander Williams' innocence by the judicial system, "It is also a stain on the court.
 It is a stain on the honor of the court."

-The very determined and astute Robert Keller, Esquire stood before Judge John Capuzzi.
+The very determined and astute Robert Keller, Esquire, stood before Judge John Capuzzi.
 A feeling of frigidity filled the room.
-Susie Williams Carter, along with family and friends appeared with heavy hearts.
+Susie Williams Carter, along with family and friends, appeared with heavy hearts.
 They wanted to clear Alexander's name for his last surviving sibling.
-The entire situation has been unbearable for Susie, now in her eighties.
+The entire situation has been unbearable for Susie, now in her 80s.
 Other family members and friends just want justice for Alexander McClay Williams as well.

 Family Members and Friends Want Justice and Closure

-Tina, the wife of Lee Graves, nephew of Alexander summed up the wrongful conviction and execution of Alexander Williams this way: "I really think even though its been eighty six years, its time for justice to be done.
+Tina, the wife of Lee Graves, nephew of Alexander, summed up the wrongful conviction and execution of Alexander Williams this way: "I really think even though it's been 86 years, it's time for justice to be done.
 He was unjustly killed after all these years.
-They swept it under the table, now its out and it is time for something to be done.
+They swept it under the table, now it's out and it is time for something to be done.
 The family needs some type of closure.
 I really believe that young man was innocent.
-How could a sixteen year old commit a murder like that.
+How could a 16-year-old commit murder like that?
 It is no way!
 That had to be done by someone else."

-Kenneth Lee Graves, nephew of Alexander made this comment about the justice system: "They can't say no more.
+Kenneth Lee Graves, nephew of Alexander, made this comment about the justice system: "They can't say no more.
 They say it can and shall be used against you which is The Miranda Law.
 For them to speak is to speak against themselves.
 You are guilty.
 You have no defense.
-Throw yourselves on the mercy of your law. it took two days to convict him."
-Graves could not understand why, it was taking the legal system so long to undo this wrong conviction and execution of his uncle?
-Eighty six years later, justice for Alexander, still evades the Williams family.
+Throw yourselves on the mercy of your law.
+It took two days to convict him."
+Graves could not understand why it was taking the legal system so long to undo this wrongful conviction and execution of his uncle.
+Eighty-six years later, justice for Alexander still evaded the Williams family.